Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation

 The goal of Atomas is to align the molecule and text at different levels of granularity while conditionally reconstructing the molecule or text description.
-We jointly optimize these three objective functions in an end-to-end manner.
+We jointly optimize the global alignment loss $\mathcal{L}_{ga}$, hierarchical adaptive alignment loss $\mathcal{L}_{haa}$, and language modeling loss $\mathcal{L}_{lm}$ in an end-to-end manner.
 The overall loss function of Atomas simultaneously: